Welcome to the exhibition “The Soil We Live From” by curator Tom Albrecht at the opening on August 24, 2018

 With her potato sculpture, Irene Hoppenberg shows the importance of the potato for us as a familiar, regional, tasty staple food.

-Barbara Karsch-Chaïeb points out in her photography with Veroner’s green earth that the basis of life for the cultivation of food is the soil, which should be treated more carefully.
+Barbara Karsch-Chaïeb‘s photography, using Veronese green earth, points out that soil is the basis of life for food cultivation and should be treated with greater care.
 She is about to give respect to earth and soil as Mother Earth in her performance.

 Maria Korporal In her interactive installation, the earth needs our breath to be fertile.

-Clement Loisel His painting shows the consequences of a toxic sludge disaster in Brazil as an open wound in the ground
+Clement Loisel His painting depicts the consequences of a toxic sludge disaster in Brazil as an open wound in the soil.

-In his digitally processed photograph, Uwe Molkenthin establishes a relationship between man, a karstified floor, and the surface of a loaf of bread.
+In his digitally processed photograph, Uwe Molkenthin establishes a relationship between humans, karstified soil, and the surface of a loaf of bread.

-In her performance today, Annegret Müller sees the earth as a gift from which we live and in which we trust.
+Annegret Müller, in her performance taking place today, views the earth as a gift from which we live and in which we trust.

-Sabine Naumann-Cleve shows in her zinc tub how fertile soil can be easily produced in any household by fermenting organic kitchen waste.
-She forms in her object from grave earth a cake that can also be seen as a gold bar.
+Sabine Naumann-Cleve demonstrates in her zinc tub how fertile soil can be easily produced in any household by fermenting organic kitchen waste.
+In her object made from grave soil, she forms a cake that can also be seen as a gold bar.

 Rieko Okuda will establish a relationship to the homeland, to the place of birth, in her audiovisual improvisation with Oliver Orthuber at the finissage.